Create An RSS Feed From Scratch

 Channel Element

-The <channel> tag describes the characteristics of the RSS feed.
-There are many different tags can be added to customize the channel, which are listed in the RSS specification.
+The <channel> tag describes the details of the RSS feed.
+Many different tags can be added to customize the channel, which are detailed in the RSS specification.
 The channel has three required elements:

 1. <title> - title of RSS feed